-3. Complete a minimum of 5 credit hours of additional approved chemistry graduate courses, or approved cognate courses in biology, mathematics, computer science, or physics.

-4. Complete and present an original thesis approved by the student's research committee:
+- Complete 6 credit hours of additional approved chemistry graduate courses, or approved cognate courses in biology, mathematics, computer science, or physics. - 4.
+Complete and present an original thesis approved by the student's research committee:

 CHEM 6870 Chemistry Research (writing course) (3 hours)

-CHEM 6800 Chemistry Seminar (1 hour)
+CHEM 6800 Thesis Defense (1 hour)

-CHEM 6640 Thesis Research (variable)
+CHEM 6640 Thesis Research (8-19 hours)

-5. File a Degree Plan with the College of Graduate Studies prior to the beginning of your first semester.
+- 5. File a Degree Plan with the College of Graduate Studies prior to the beginning of your first semester.
 Get course suggestions from the academic program coordinator/advisor.
 After choosing a research advisor you may decide that you wish to change the elective courses in your degree plan.
-This may be done by filing a Change in Degree Plan form with the College of Graduate Studies.

-6. Successfully complete a CHEM 6800 seminar and a defense of thesis.
+This may be done by filing a Change in Degree Plan form with the College of Graduate Studies. - 6.
+Successfully complete a CHEM 6800 seminar and a defense of thesis.

 Students have six years after the date they matriculate to complete the requirements for the master's degree.
 This causes no difficulties for fulltime students, but can cause difficulties for students who are working outside the department fulltime if they take semesters off.
-(Exceptions to the time limit can be granted by the Dean for good cause.)
+(Exceptions to the time limit can be granted by the Associate Dean of the Graduate School for good cause.)